PedroCristo/README-TEST/README.md

 #### Typography

-- The Lato font is used as the main font for the whole project and the Kaushan font is used to display the word enjoy in the Post Details and About pages.
+- The Montserrat font is used as the main font for the whole project and the Kaushan font is used to display the website logo.

 #### Imagery

 - All the imagery is related to the recipes and website design.
 Only 7 images are static.
   The remaining imagery will be uploaded by the author to the database.

 ### Wireframes